History of the Jews in France

-The National Assembly shared the indignation of the prelate, but left undecided the question of emancipation; it was intimidated by the deputies of Alsace, especially by Jean-Francois Rewbell.
+The National Assembly shared the indignation of the prelate, but left undecided the question of emancipation; it was intimidated by the deputies of Alsace, especially by Jean-Francois Rebell.

 Mirabeau, the abbe Gregoire, Robespierre, Duport, Barnave and the comte de Clermont-Tonnerre exerted all the power of their eloquence to bring about the desired emancipation;

-Only the Portuguese and the Avignonses Jews, who had hitherto enjoyed all civil rights as naturalised Frenchmen, were declared full citizens by a majority of 150 on 28 January 1790.
+Only the Portuguese and the Avignonses Jews, who had hitherto enjoyed all civil rights as naturalized Frenchmen, were declared full citizens by a majority of 150 on 28 January 1790.

 This partial victory infused new hope into the Jews for the German districts, who made still greater efforts in the struggle for freedom.